OCA/stock-logistics-workflow/stock_picking_back2draft/readme/DESCRIPTION.md

-This module allows to bring cancelled pickings back to draft
+This module allows to bring canceled transfers back to draft